Did you know that a one second delay in website speed decreases conversions by 7%?

 Especially if you’re paying less than $10/mo for your current host because your website is likely stuck on a server with thousands of other sites slowing you down.

-I recently built 18 sites on 7 hosts to find out who is the best WordPress host.
+I recently built 12 sites on 12 of the “fastest” hosts to find out who really offers the fastest Wordpress hosting.

 When I switched to WordPress focused hosting a few years back, I instantly shaved one second off my load time AND they did the migration for me:

 There are two hosting services I’d advise you to use-

 They boast that they’re the fastest WordPress hosting in the world and my testing confirmed it.

 They beat out much more expensive hosts in nearly every test category.

 Their packages start from around $20/month and you can host 5 websites.

 Plus they offer free migrations which really takes the headache out of moving host!

 Not only are they the fastest Wordpress host, but they also have excellent support!